Gwenio/vscode-ava-test-adapter/README.md

 - AVA will expect `avaExplorer.cwd` to contain the project's 'package.json'.
 - The config `file` will default to 'ava.config.js' if such a file exist in `avaExplorer.cwd`.
 - `avaExplorer.configs` can currently only have one configuration.
-- `avaExplorer.env` is merged with the configuration specific `env`, prefering the latter.
+- `avaExplorer.env` will be the base environment for tests if not overwritten in their config file.
 - `avaExplorer.debuggerSkipFiles` is prepended to the configuration specific `debuggerSkipFiles`.
 - `avaExplorer.logpanel` and `avaExplorer.logfile` are for troubleshooting the plugin.